-- African-Americans comprise 13 percent of the U.S. population and 14 percent of the monthly drug users, but 37 percent of the people arrested for drug-related offenses in America.
+1. African-Americans comprise 13% of the U.S. population and 14% of the monthly drug users, but 37% of the people arrested for drug-related offenses in America.

-- Studies show that police are much more likely to pull over and frisk blacks or Latinos than whites.
-In New York City, 80 percent of the stops made by the NYPD were blacks and Latinos, and 85 percent of those people were frisked, compared to a mere 8 percent of the white people stopped.
+2. Studies show that police are more likely to pull over and frisk blacks or Latinos than whites.
+In New York City, 80% of the stops made were blacks and Latinos, and 85% of those people were frisked, compared to a mere 8% of the white people stopped.

-- After being arrested, blacks are 33 percent more likely than whites to be detained while facing a felony trial in New York.
+3. After being arrested, African Americans are 33% more likely than whites to be detained while facing a felony trial in New York.

-- In 2010, the U.S. Sentencing Commission reported that blacks receive 10 percent longer sentences than whites through the federal system for the same crimes.
+4. In 2010, the U.S. Sentencing Commission reported that African Americans receive 10% longer sentences than whites through the federal system for the same crimes.

-- African-Americans are 21 percent more likely than whites to receive mandatory minimum sentences and 20 percent more likely to be sentenced to prison than white drug defendants.
+5. In 2009 African-Americans are 21% more likely than whites to receive mandatory minimum sentences and 20% more likely to be sentenced to prison than white drug defendants.

-- Blacks make up 57 percent of the people in state prisons for drug offenses.
+7. African Americans make up 57% of the people in state prisons for drug offenses.

-- The U.S. Bureau of Justice Statistics concluded that a black male born in 2001 had a 32 percent chance of going to jail in his lifetime, while a Latino male has a 17 percent chance, and a white male only 6 percent.
+8. The U.S. Bureau of Justice Statistics concluded that an African American male born in 2001 had a 32% chance of going to jail in his lifetime, while a Latino male has a 17% chance, and a white male only 6%.

-- A survey in 2011 revealed that 52 percent of non-Hispanic whites expressed anti-Hispanic attitudes.
+10. A survey in 2011 revealed that 52% of non-Hispanic whites expressed anti-Hispanic attitudes.

-- Reports show that nearly 50 percent of Americans under 18 are minorities, but 80 percent of retirees are white.
-The trend projects a reversal in the population where by 2030, the majority of under 18s will be of color, and by 2042 nonwhites will be the majority of the U.S. population.
+11. Reports show that nearly 50% of Americans under 18 are minorities.
+The trend projects a reversal in the population where by 2030, the majority of people under 18 will be of color, and by 2042 nonwhites will be the majority of the U.S. population.